 According to Greek mythology Selene, the goddess of the moon, had fifty daughters with Endymion so I don't know how she had time to get anything done, let alone put on a parade especially with Endymion tied up with all of his mishegash for the next day.

 BREAKING: the Original Krewe of Orpheus announced they will not parade in 2020 but plan to take a break to build up membership and hopefully will return on January 29, 2021.
 Here's more on the story.

 Iris celebrated their 100th anniversary in 2017 making it Carnival's oldest all-female krewe and also the largest parading krewe with over 3400 members and 1600 riders.
 In 2020, Iris will debut their mounted Cavaliers so check them out and catch a pair of hand-decorated sunglasses.

 Krewe of Tucks: Saturday, 2/22, 11am, Uptown

-Sorry Iris and Tucks, it's a big king cake day for us plus we're hunkered down in Lakeview getting ready for Endymion.
-But can we chill on the toilet paper that stays in the trees forever?
+Okay, technically we haven't seen Iris and Tucks in many years since it's a big king cake day for us plus we're hunkered down in Lakeview getting ready for Endymion.
+But, Tucks, can we chill on the toilet paper that stays in the trees forever?